best-practice-and-impact/govcookiecutter/docs/structure/README.md

 ### `.gitignore`

 A `.gitignore` file to ignore certain files and folders from this Git repository.
-[See the contributor guide to modift the `.gitignore` file][docs-updating-gitignore].

 ### `.pre-commit-config.yaml`